PINTO0309/human-instance-segmentation/README.md

 - `--no_visualization`: Skip generating visualization images
 - `--val_output_dir`: Output directory for visualizations
 - `--multiple`: Enable validation of multiple checkpoints using glob pattern
+- `--validate_all`: Validate all images from the annotation file instead of just the 4 default test images
+- `--execution_provider`: Execution provider for ONNX Runtime - cpu/cuda/tensorrt (default: cuda)

 #### Output